Committees

 Key responsibilities

-- The remuneration of the Chairman, the Chief Executive, the Chief Financial Officer, the Company Secretary and all other senior members of executive management is determined by the Committee under delegated powers from the Board and in accordance with the committee’s terms of reference.
-The Chairman and the executive members of the Board determine the remuneration of all non-executive directors, including members of the committee.
+The remuneration of the Chairman, the CEO, the CFO, the Company Secretary and all other senior members of executive management is determined by the Committee under delegated powers from the Board and in accordance with the Committee’s terms of reference.

-- In accordance with the terms of reference, members of the committee shall be appointed by the Board on the recommendation of the Nomination and Governance Committee in consultation with Sir Christopher Codrington as Chairman of the Committee.
-The committee must always include at least three independent non-executive directors who comprise a majority of the committee.
+The Chairman and the executive members of the Board determine the remuneration of all Non-Executive Directors, including members of the Committees.
+In accordance with the terms of reference, members of the Committee shall be appointed by the Board on the recommendation of the Nomination and Governance Committee in consultation with the Chair of the Committee.
+The Committee shall comprise at least three members, the majority of whom shall be INEDs and one of whom shall be the Warrant Director.

 Documents: